densitymodelling/dsmextra/README.md

 ### Acknowledgements

-This R package was developed for the [DenMod project](https://synergy.st-andrews.ac.uk/denmod/) (Working group for the advancement of marine species density surface modelling), with support from the [United States Office of Naval Research](https://www.onr.navy.mil/) (ONR) under the [Living Marine Resources](https://www.navfac.navy.mil/navfac_worldwide/specialty_centers/exwc/products_and_services/ev/lmr.html) (LMR) programme.
+This R package was developed for the [DenMod project](https://synergy.st-andrews.ac.uk/denmod/) (Working group for the advancement of marine species density surface modelling), and was funded by OPNAV N45 and the SURTASS LFA Settlement Agreement, being managed by the U.S. Navy’s Living Marine Resources program under Contract No. N39430-17-C-1982.

 ### Installation